onthebusiness/harelang.org/content/tutorials/introduction.md

       *borrowing* resources.

-      Examine the documentation for the functions in this sample code with commands like "haredoc io::drain".
+      Examine the documentation for the functions in this sample code with commands like `haredoc io::drain`.
 This function allocates a buffer to store the results into, and returns that buffer to the caller (you), who *assumes ownership* over the object.
 You are responsible for destroying this object when you are done with it, freeing resources like memory to be used elsewhere.

-      Many functions *borrow* resources to make use of them without taking responsibility for them. "strings::fromutf8" is an example of this, as we can learn from its documentation.
+      Many functions *borrow* resources to make use of them without taking responsibility for them. `strings::fromutf8` is an example of this, as we can learn from its documentation.
 The return value, "string", does not need to be (and should not be) freed, and will become invalid when the buffer it's borrowed from is freed.